Featured Negotiation Articles

 Metaphors can provide clues to how a negotiator might view the business negotiation.
 Through examining this articles examples, we are able to gain further insight of the other party during negotiations when we unravel the words.

 What's the Difference Between RFT RFQ RFP RFI? - by Suki Mhay & Calum Coburn

 Detailed explanations to RFT, RFP, RFQ, RFI.
-Training advice to buyers and sellers on how to get the most from these procurement and purchasing processes.
+Expert advice for both buyers and sellers on how to get the most from these procurement and purchasing processes.

 Top 10 Crucial Rules for College Grad Interview Negotiations - by Calum Coburn